NikoHOME/Snake/README.md

 # Snake
-I hope i can still wrtie it
+I hope i can still write it